Cozy Peach Kitchen

 Recipe FAQ

-No. This recipe won't work with canned beans because they need less time to cook and less liquid.
+No. My recipe for Instant Pot Rice and Beans does not work with canned beans because they require less cook time to cook and less liquid.
+I recommend checking out my stove-top Rice and Beans recipe instead.

 No. White rice cooks much more quickly than brown rice and requires a different liquid amount so it won't work in this recipe.